jonathanpoelen/cpp-compiler-options/README.md

 sanitizers_extra = default off thread pointer
 stack_protector = default off on strong all stl_debug = default off on allow_broken_abi assert_as_exception
+stl_fix = on default off
 suggests = default off on
-warnings = default off on strict warnings_as_error = default off on
+warnings = on default off strict warnings_as_error = default off on
 ```